apollosolutions/sdui-workshop/README.md

 1. Run `npm install`.
 1. Run `npm start`.

-This will start the GraphQL API server.
+This will start the GraphQL API server at http://localhost:4000/.

 In another Terminal window,